btdunn/outdoor.sy-BE/README.md

 ## Potential imporvements

 - Seperation of customer and vehicles, and then an established one to many relationship to account for customers who may have multiple vehicles.
-- Actions for deleting a customer or editing a customers information
+- Actions for deleting a customer or editing a customers information.
+- Unit testing with Jest.